 I believe that it’s also possible to find award space with the paid tool Expert Flyer.
 Like Air France’s website, Expert Flyer can’t show you how much the award will cost, but it can search a week at a time.

-Call to confirm and book
+Contact Virgin Atlantic to confirm and book